 It'll serve up classic Italian-American-style pizza and is slated to open this summer.

-Eight new stores are expected to open over the next two months.
+Six new stores will open over the next few weeks.

 The Queensland burger bar will soon be slinging its much-loved buns on Chapel Street.